 1. Waqar Younis

-Waqar Younis is the best express pace fast bowler, acknowledged as one of the best swing bowlers of all time, he became well known as the “King of Swing” for his slick long run-up, whippy sling type action, extreme pace and unplayable lethal swing.
+Waqar Younis was the best express fast bowler, also well known as the “King of Swing” for his slick long run-up, whippy sling type action, extreme pace and unplayable lethal swing.
 Waqar was always amazing to watch him sprint to the stumps as if he were in the Olympic 100-meter final before delivering his high-velocity deliveries.
-Waqar invented his own delivery, the quick inswing yorker, which he patents.
+Waqar invented his own delivery in 1990s, the fast swing yorker, which he patents.
 No bowler in history has been better at getting the old ball to swing or more skilled at swinging the new or old ball at pace.

-His statistics are extremely outstanding, with an incredible strike rate of one wicket per 43.49 balls.
+Some of the world’s best batsmen were staggered by his pace and movement, and he took wickets at an amazing rate.
 Waqar was a phenomenon because he disregarded many of the norms for fast bowlers.
 Over the years, the majority of quickies have favoured the hard, new ball and have utilised bouncers to frighten batsmen.
 Waqar, on the other hand, excelled at using reverse swing when the ball was worn and scratched.
 In One Day International games, Waqar Younis has claimed the fastest 300, 350, and 400 wickets.
-Express fast bowler Waqar Younis, carried the reverse swing legacy forward and became one of the technique’s top practitioners.
+Great fast bowler Waqar Younis, carried the reverse swing legacy forward and became one of the technique’s top practitioners.

 2. Wasim Akram

-Wasim Akram, the “sultan of swing,” is widely recognised as one of the greatest fast bowlers of all time.
-Wasim akram is arguably one of the best swing bowlers in the world because he could swing the ball far and seemingly at will in either direction.
+Wasim Akram, the “sultan of swing,” is widely regarded as one of the greatest fast bowlers of all time.
+Wasim akram is the master of swing because he could swing the ball far and seemingly at will in either direction.
 He could exploit the old ball in a way that few others had ever been able to, what is now known as reverse swing.
-There has never been a great bowler in cricket with a rapid and deceptive arm movement like Wasim.
+There has never been a great bowler in cricket with a quick and deceptive arm movement like Wasim.
 He would hustle into the wicket after a short run to deliver the ball with an action that sent the ball flying at the batter more quickly than anyone could have imagined.

 Wasim akram at his best, he had the speed to worry the best players and a rare ability to control any ball.
-He was undoubtedly the most entertaining to observe because of his audacity, risk, and constant excitement.
-He frequently resembled a magician who takes pleasure in pulling off improbable tricks.
-With over 916 international wickets, including 414 in Test matches, Akram was one of the forerunners of reverse swing bowling.
+With deliveries that appeared to swerve first one way and then the other through the air, he got many wickets by mastering the art of swing bowling, which involves getting the ball to move late through the air.
+With 916 total international wickets, Akram is one of the forerunners of swing bowling.
 He bowled two consecutive” unplayable” balls in the 1992 World Cup final, which resulted in the dismissal of English batters Allan Lamb and Chris Lewis.

 3. Allan Donald